Start Your Own Union

 - a problem about a will or inheritance.

-Either your nearest insurance broker that looks as though
+broker or walk-in.
+Either your nearest insurance broker that

-it deals with private people, or one that any of the insurers
+looks as though it deals with private people, or one that any

-their cover to £1,000.
-At a guess the others - the ones
+or two limit their cover to £1,000.
+At a guess the others

-that might recommend a broker to sell you a single policy - are
+- the ones that might recommend a broker to sell you a single

-This is the long list including a wider range.
+This is the long list including a wider range, mainly found

 Abbey Protection Group,